chriscast94/readme-generator/Develop/README.md

   * [License](#License)

   ## Installation
-  download and push
+  There are no steps used to install this project.

   ## Usage
-  This is a test
+  The main use of this repo is to have a back up and reference.

   ## Contributing
-  Just me
+  Christian Castillo

   ## Tests
-  This is the test
+  N/A

   ## Questions
-  My GitHub profile is: https://github.com/chriscast94 If you have any questions regarding my project, you can reach my at my email, chriscast94
+  My GitHub profile is: https://github.com/chriscast94 If you have any questions regarding my project, you can reach my at my email, chriscast94@outlook.com